lohithburra01/F1-DRIVER-BEHAVIOUR-MODEL/README.md

-Here's an updated README description incorporating your project's goals and future plans:

----

 # Formula 1 Driver Behavior Simulation

 This Jupyter Notebook is part of a project aimed at simulating the driving behavior of Formula 1 drivers based on real telemetry data.
 The current focus is on analyzing and generating driving patterns of **Max Verstappen** during the **Monaco Grand Prix**.
 Future iterations of this project will include a broader set of drivers and circuits, creating a comprehensive library of driver behaviors across different race tracks.